 The best, but also most expensive, option is the Jura Cool Control.
 This climate-controlled cool milk container sits beside your super-automatic espresso machine, keeping your milk cold and ready to go whenever you want it.
 It’s not cheap, but it does mean zero extra steps for getting your coffee when you want it.
 It’s a bit of a pain to clean though, so just be aware.

-Alternatively, you can buy a Jura milk container (or a non-branded one) with a hose attachment which you can keep in the fridge and only attach when needed.
+Alternatively, you can buy a Jura milk container (or any non-branded one) with a hose attachment which you can keep in the fridge and only attach when needed.
+If you’re really in a bind, any container will do – we’ve put the hose straight into a mug before and the results are the same.

 So, which of Jura’s mid-premium super-automatic espresso makers takes the top prize?